decentralized-identity/trustdidweb-v03/spec/implementors_guide.md

 the key generation environments to enable automated key rotation while maintaining the key recovery environment as "isolated" is technically challenging.

-### Moving a DID
+### Enabling DID Portability

-As noted in the [`did:tdw` DID Method Parameters](#didtdw-did-method-parameters) section of this specification, a `did:tdw` DID can be "moved" by changing the DID string to one that resolves to a different HTTPS URL, as long as:
+As noted in the [update (rotate)](#update-rotate) section of the specification, a portable `did:tdw` DID can be renamed by changing the `id` DID string in the DIDDoc to one that resolves to a different HTTPS URL, as long as:

+- the DID was created with the [[ref: parameter]] `portable` set to `true`,
-- the [[ref: SCID]] stays the same in the new DID,
+- the [[ref: SCID]] stays the same in the new DID, and
-- the DIDDoc is updated at the same time to have the new DID as the top-level `id`, and
 - the DIDDoc is updated at the same time to have the old DID string(s) as `alsoKnownAs` entries.

-In moving the DID, the `versionId` of the DID continues to increment.
+In renaming the DID, the version number component of the DID's `version` continues to increment.

-While the feature does "bend" the rules for DIDs, we think there is significant value in supporting the specified functionality.
-These are the uses cases that we considered in adding the functionality.
+While the feature does "bend" the rules for DIDs, we think there is significant value in some use cases for supporting the specified capability.

+While the portability capability is powerful, it should used with care and only in use cases where the capability is specifically required.
+When used, the both the pre-rotation, and witnesses features **SHOULD** also be enabled.

 #### Mergers, Acquisitions and Name Changes